mahmed1987/NewsApp/Readme.md

 * implementation project(":common")
 * implementation project(":dtos")
 ## News (UI module)
 This would be the module which would host the news feature of the application.
 This feature includes two fragments and takes its data from the business module.
+Other than business module , this UI would be completely agnostic of the rest of the system
 ###### Purpose
 1. Provide a list of news.
 2. Provides detail of a single news.